 - Sometimes people like to talk to the staff in the office.

-- Mrs Veal, Mrs Daines, Mrs Tremain, Miss Johnstone and Mrs Irons are always available to listen and help.
+- Mrs Tremain, Mrs Daines, Mrs Veal and Mrs Irons are always available to listen and help.

 - We have a worry box in school.
 You can write down the worry and put it in the box with your name on.
 Someone will come and find you to discuss the note.